 Round Two Thoughts

-Bitdefender and Kaspersky have similar plans and, while you may save money on the introductory rate, the price evens out upon renewal.
+Bitdefender and Kaspersky have similar plans, and although you may save money on the introductory rate, the price evens out upon renewal.
 The biggest difference between the two is where features are introduced.

 Bitdefender has a large, 500MB installer.
-During our testing, it took over 10 minutes to install and configure, which is a far cry from Webroot’s efficient installation (read our Webroot SecureAnywhere review).
+During our testing, it took more than 10 minutes to install and configure, which is a far cry from Webroot’s efficient installation (read our Webroot SecureAnywhere review).
 Though the installer is bulky, everything else about the user experience is excellent.

 The main screen shows you the status of your machine, vulnerability recommendations and five icons that you can customize.
 Bitdefender calls them “quick actions,” and they’re our favorite feature in the interface.